menu

 Demographics

-The per capita income in Slaughter in 2022 was $35,035, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $140,140 for a family of four.
+The per capita income in Slaughter in 2022 was $34,078, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $136,312 for a family of four.
 However, Slaughter contains both very wealthy and poor people as well.

+Slaughter is a somewhat ethnically-diverse town.
 The people who call Slaughter home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Slaughter residents report their race to be White, followed by Native American.
-Important ancestries of people in Slaughter include French, German, Irish, English, and Italian.
+The greatest number of Slaughter residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Slaughter include French, German, Irish, English, and European.

 The most common language spoken in Slaughter is English.
-Other important languages spoken here include Native American languages and Italian.
+Other important languages spoken here include Spanish and Native American languages.

 Notable & Unique Neighborhood Characteristics